SUDEP & The Heart: A Multi-System Approach to Understanding Electrical Disturbances

-This webinar will help viewers learn how inherited neuronal or cardiac diseases may lead to electrical disturbances in both the brain and heart, how altered cardiac function may lead to SUDEP, and why it is critical for the epilepsy community to take a holistic approach to fully understand biological changes that ultimately cause SUDEP.
+This webinar helped viewers learn how inherited neuronal or cardiac diseases may lead to electrical disturbances in both the brain and heart, how altered cardiac function may lead to SUDEP, and why it is critical for the epilepsy community to take a holistic approach to fully understand biological changes that ultimately cause SUDEP.
+Watch the webinar above.

-The webinar is free to attend and is intended for everyone, including persons with epilepsy, their friends and family, and caregivers.
-You can submit questions in advance to email@example.com or during the Q&A section of the webinar.
+The webinar is intended for everyone, including persons with epilepsy, their friends and family, and caregivers.

 1. Bagnall, R.D., Crompton, D.E., and Semsarian, C. Genetic basis of sudden unexpected death in epilepsy.
 Neurol.
 2017; 8: 348.